AbhigyaKrishna/secure-wipe-bin/JSON_API.md

 ## Performance Considerations

-- Progress events are throttled to ~100ms intervals to avoid overwhelming the parent process
+- Progress events are throttled to optimize performance (200ms intervals for UI mode, 500ms for JSON mode, 2s for fast mode)
 - In JSON mode, terminal progress bars are disabled for better performance
 - Buffer size can be adjusted with `--buffer-size` for optimal throughput
+- Larger buffer sizes (4-64MB) are automatically selected based on available system memory and device type
+- Direct I/O is used instead of buffered writes for maximum performance
+- Synchronization is performed only at the end of each pass, not during writes

 ## Security Notes